kostym/drupal-7-examples/README.md

 Component: **[Box](https://github.com/kostym/drupal-7-examples/tree/master/Box)**

-For a panels style to get auto-detected by the Kostym module, you just place it under a sub-folder called `panels-styles`.
+For a panels style to get auto-detected by the Kostym module, you just place it under a subfolder called `panels-styles`.
 <pre>
 kostym_components
 └── <b>Box</b>